UK Property Investment in 2019 | Ultimate Guidefjpinvestment

 Unfortunately, this was effectively reversed from April 2018 to August 2018.
 The value of Sterling fell rapidly, with £1=US$1.27.
 Fast-forward to December 2018, following delays from the EU withdrawal from Europe, Sterling fell even further to a low of £1=US$1.252.
 As of today, the Sterling is seeing something of a mini-resurgence after the Brexit deal was recently voted down, standing at £1=US$1.32.

-For those holding foreign currencies, such as euros or dollars, UK investments have naturally been more attractive.
+For those holding foreign currencies, such as euros or dollars, a UK property investment has naturally been more attractive.
 Many international buyers will have seen an opportunity to buy up property assets at a reduced price, in the hopes that these assets regain value once the dust has settled.
 Those holding US dollars will have seen the greatest benefit, particularly in dollar international investment trusts.

 Those that are holding Sterling will effectively have nothing to lose if they are investing in UK property.
 It is incredibly difficult to forecast the relative value of Sterling going forward.